differential-games/differential-space/README.md

 Allow configuring how quickly stars move.
 - **More players**.
 Support up to 16 players
-- **port 8000 modification**
+- **Changing the port**
-to resolve 'map is empty' error
+To help resolve 'map is empty' error for players who want to use a different port
+- **Better UI feedback**
+Answer why a move is invalid on hovering over a target planet
+- **Scoreboard**
+Show number of planets/ships each player has.

 ## Non-Goals
 This was a fun project to work on for my video series, but I'm not going to do much else on it.
 If you'd like to contribute code to do these, feel free!

-- Remote multiplayer
+- Online multiplayer
-- skins
+- Custom skins